Fdawgs/yh-sider-obfuscation-service/CONTRIBUTING.md

 As noted in the prerequisites section of the readme file, this project requires that you have Node.js and Yarn installed.

 With those in place, you can fork the repository, clone it, and then run `yarn install` to install all development dependencies.
-Make a copy of `.env.template` in the root directory and rename to `.env.development`, configuring the env variables as required.
+Make a copy of `.env.template` in the root directory and rename to `.env.development`, configuring the environment variables as required.

 ### Development Workflow